The Hitchhiker's Guide to the Galaxy (fictional): Representation

 In the original radio series, Peter Jones provided the voice for "The Book" as both the Guide itself and as the overall narrator.
 When speaking as the Guide, Jones's voice was electronically filtered to sound mechanical, and spoken against simple electronic music.
 When speaking merely as the narrator, his voice was left unfiltered.

 In the television series, Jones's voice was left unfiltered for both the Guide and "general" narrations, which were accompanied by hand-drawn animations representing computer readouts.
 These animations often contained little jokes, such as the full text of the "worst poetry in the universe", the equation of 37 Earth miles as "1 Altairian long way", the inclusion of a topping of meringue on a Magrathea-constructed planet, and the outcome of an intergalactic war represented as a video game score.

-The 2005 film, which featured Stephen Fry as the voice of the Guide, also employed animations, but in a more minimalist, abstract style.
+The 2005 film, which featured Stephen Fry as the narrator/Guide, also employed animations, but in a more minimalist, abstract style.
 They were animated by Shynola.

+An illustrated 42nd anniversary edition of the book featured illustrations by Chris Riddell, often used to accompany Guide entries.